Initiative Grants in Undergraduate Research

 - Enrolled in Thesis 470

-- For reasons of equity, grants for groundwork on an anticipated thesis project are not normally considered.
+- For reasons of equity, grants for groundwork on an anticipated thesis project or grants to enhance a thesis after graduation are not normally considered.

 - Student wages are eligible only in specially justified circumstances.